 Jesus said, “I tell you the truth, whoever hears my word and believes him who sent me has eternal life and will not be condemned; he has crossed over from death to life” (John 5:24).
 Greater words of comfort have never been spoken!
 It doesn’t matter how far from God we have been.
 It doesn’t matter how dark and vile our sins have been.
 When we believe the word of God, the good news that God is redeeming sinners through his Son, God forgives us, accepts us and gives us fresh, new life in his eternal kingdom.

-We have it on the highest authority, the very highest, that on the day of judgment we will not be condemned.
+We have it on the highest authority, the very highest, that we will not be condemned on the day of judgment.
 Jesus says believers have already crossed the great divide separating death from life, and because he lives we are now on the side of life!

 The crux of our faith

 Our Christian faith and hope are based squarely and entirely on the fact of the death and resurrection of Jesus Christ, the Son of God.
-On that central truth hangs everything we believe and for which we stand in earnest hope.
+On that central truth hangs everything we believe and everything we stand for in earnest hope.
 Because he lives, we live too!

-That’s why the Easter season is so important to us.
-It’s a time of reflection.
-It’s a time of self-evaluation.
-It’s a time of recommitment and rededication.
-And above all, it’s a time of thanksgiving and joy in the unsearchable riches of the grace of God!
+That’s why the Easter season is important to us.
+It’s a time of reflection, self-evaluation, recommitment and rededication.
+Above all, it’s a time of thanksgiving and joy in the unsearchable riches of the grace of God!
 He died for you and me.
-And on the third day, he destroyed the power of sin and death.
+On the third day, he destroyed the power of sin and death.
 In him, we, together with all the saints, even as we tread the path of the cross, possess the greatest hope imaginable.

 Praise God!
 He’s alive!